Блог

 Interactive Maps for Tracking and Comparing Russian Green Spaces

-Start with a lean, open-source map focused on yaroslavl and its neighbouring towns, pairing a core dataset of parks, courtyards, and walk routes.
+Start with a lean, open-source map focused on Yaroslavl and its neighbouring towns, pairing a core dataset of parks, courtyards, and walk routes.
 This setup keeps the interface fast and lets users compare size, access, and seasonal changes.

-In russia, compare developments across regions, highlighting early statehood and monarchy-era layouts, with emphasis on public squares, station access, and courtyards around historic estates.
+In Russia, compare developments across regions, highlighting early statehood and monarchy-era layouts, with emphasis on public squares, station access, and courtyards around historic estates.

 To ensure quality, invite locals to validate entries when they visit, using specific observations about tree species, bench placements, and signage; this approach says something about trusted data and keeps content exciting.